AuntBawHein/Maesot_air_emotional_analytics/README.md

 ***

+### **2. Merging the Datasets (Handling the Limitation)**

+In **Step 2**, I am bringing all my survey data together into one **master table** so my program can analyze every response at once.

+I am loading 150 total responses, which include my **77 real-world voices** from Mae Sot (48 Thai and 29 English) along with 73 synthetic rows to help the AI learn patterns more effectively.

+I use my code to automatically trim away any extra spaces in the question titles or answers to make sure the information is clean and uniform.

+I am using a **Language Label** column to keep track of the Thai and English groups.

+This is how I professionally handle the project's **limitations**, as it allows me to identify potential cultural or demographic biases between local residents and international visitors.

+By the end of this step, I have a unified, clean dataset that is ready for the AI to process.

+***

 ```python
 # I import the pandas library and name it 'pd' to help me organize my 77
 # survey responses into structured data tables